Appearance

 - Billing-cycle reset — Optimole's visit counter resets to zero at the start of each new billing period.
 If the reset occurred between when the quota email was sent and when you checked the dashboard, the current chart will show only visits from the new period.

-- Date range mismatch — The dashboard defaults to the current billing period.
-If the quota email referred to a previous billing period that has since reset, the data from that period is no longer available in the dashboard — the date range filter is limited to the active billing cycle.
-To investigate a spike that occurred in a previous billing period, use your hosting provider's server or CDN access logs (see the checklist below).
+- Date range mismatch — Make sure the selected date range matches the period the email refers to.
+If the quota email referred to a previous billing period that has since reset, switch the date range filter to Previous Billing Month, or use Custom Range to select the exact dates (any range of at least one week within the last 6 months).
+To investigate what caused a spike, review your hosting provider's server or CDN access logs (see the checklist below).

 - Plan announcements vs. account changes — general product announcements (such as plan-limit updates) apply to all accounts and are not personalized notifications about your specific usage.
 Your individual plan limits remain as set on your subscription.